Steve Souza: Return to Exodus (2014–2025)

 On June 8, 2014, it was announced that Souza had rejoined Exodus.
-He appeared on Exodus' tenth studio album Blood In, Blood Out, which is his first album with the band since 2004's Tempo of the Damned.
+He appeared on Exodus' tenth studio album Blood In, Blood Out, which is his first album with the band since 2004's Tempo of the Damned, he also appeared on the 2021 album Persona Non Grata.

-Exodus third departure (2025-present)
+Exodus third departure (2025–present)

-In January, 2025, Exodus announced that they had once again parted ways with Souza and that they would be replacing him with former vocalist, Rob Dukes.
+In January 2025, Exodus announced that they had once again parted ways with Souza and that they would be replacing him with former vocalist, Rob Dukes.
+Souza revealed that he was "let go" from the band, which was later confirmed by Exodus themselves.
+Guitarist Gary Holt compared Zetro's departure to a marriage that was over, and on his Toxic Vault webcast, Zetro agreed, saying "it was probably the right thing for me, and I hope it's the right thing for them as well."

+Since September 2025, Souza has begun touring with his solo band where he performs Exodus deep cuts along with songs off the Legacy demo from 1985.
+In May 2026, he featured on the song "Bulletts Ready" by the supergroup Kings of Thrash.

 Style

 Souza's voice is reminiscent of AC/DC's former vocalist Bon Scott, and can be heard on the AC/DC covers that Exodus recorded, including "Overdose" on 1989's Fabulous Disaster, and "Dirty Deeds Done Dirt Cheap" on 2004's Tempo of the Damned.
-On November 1st, 2024, Exodus' cover of AC/DC's "Beating Around the Bush" was released.
+On November 1, 2024, Exodus' cover of AC/DC's "Beating Around the Bush" was released.
+In 2022, Souza confirmed that his vocal style is an imitation of Scott’s and that Scott inspired him to become a singer.
+He has also noted other acts such as UFO, Black Sabbath, and Ted Nugent as influences during his early years.

+During his time with Legacy Souza wrote a majority of the band’s lyrics.
+However while in Exodus he would split the lyric writing with guitarist Gary Holt, when he started Hatriot he returned to being the main writer.